 15. Hartland Covered Bridge

-Hartland is a small town in Carleton County, New Brunswick, and the Hartland Covered Bridge is its main attraction.
+Hartland is a small town in Carleton County, New Brunswick, and the 390-metre (1,282-foot) long Hartland Covered Bridge is its main attraction.
 The structure was originally built as an open-topped bridge and officially opened in 1901.
-In 1921, it was covered, making it the world's longest-covered bridge at 1,282 feet.
+In 1921, it was covered, making it the world's longest-covered bridget.
 Today, a pedestrian walkway runs along one side of the bridge, allowing walkers to stroll over the river.

 Address: Hartland Hill Bridge Rd, Hartland, NB E7P 2N3, Canada.